How to boost remote team’s productivity?

 Resource sharing

 For file sharing purposes, you can always count on IDrive or Zoozl, which enables the secure exchange of data with a 256-bit AES encryption.
 Likewise, to share licensed software and tools, organizations can use Remote Desktop Protocol (RDP).
+Efficient resource sharing is a critical part of managing back office functions, ensuring that essential tools and processes are seamlessly accessible to support your remote team’s operations.

 Use a project management tool